jonsabbagh1992/data_modelling_with_postgresql/README.md

 How to Run
 =====================

-You will need to set up you PostgreSQL environment locally and configure the create_database() function in create_table.py to your environment.
+1. Ensure you have Postgres installed on your local computer

+2. Enter your Postgres credentials in the db.cfg file.

-Simply run the **run.sh** on a unix command line.
+3. Run the **run.sh** on a unix command line.
 It will reset the tables and load the JSON logs in the PostgreSQL database.

 Enjoy!